ljpatrick/marxpaint/docs/en/README.txt

      ----------------------------------------------------------------------

-                                Using Tux Paint
+                                Using Marx Paint

-Launching Tux Paint
+Launching Marx Paint

   Linux/Unix Users

-         Tux Paint should have placed a laucher icon in your KDE and/or GNOME menus, under 'Graphics.'
+         Marx Paint should have placed a laucher icon in your KDE and/or GNOME menus, under 'Graphics.'

          Alternatively, you can run the following command at a shell prompt (e.g., "$"):

-           $ tuxpaint
+           $ marxpaint

          If any errors occur, they will be displayed on the terminal (to STDERR).